Nithanaroy/GeoReachRecommender/README.md

 })`

-**Import Reviews**

 ####Train and Test data
 We will use reviews to test the accuracy of our system.
 Split the review.json file which has roughly 2 million lines/reviews into train and test data.
 For this you can use the script train_test_split.py in the `data_prep` folder.

 ####Neo4J Setup
 Use the script `import_into_neo.py` to import users, businesses, relationships among users and relationships between users and businesses.
-Make necessary changes to connect to right DB and chunk size (in the `insert()` method).
+Change chunk size (in the `insert()` method) from 200 to any number based on your server & network power.
 Start with an empty database to avoid duplicates.

 ###Start Flask Server